prio-data/views_pipeline/documentation/guide_to_branches_and_PRs.md

 4. **Commit frequently and with clear messages.**
    - Each commit should represent a logical chunk of work.
 Commit often, but ensure your changes are relevant and cohesive.
    - Avoid bundling unrelated changes in a single commit.
-Write clear, descriptive commit messages that explain what has changed (e.g., `Add validation for user email field`).
+Write clear, descriptive commit messages that explain what has changed.

 ## Keeping Your Branch Up to Date